 It is getting close to that time.
 We have had a difficult time for the past 10 years as my mother had Alzheimer’s and passed away recently in July, 2012.
 My father passed away 10 years ago at the beginning of Parkinson’s.
 One day my husband and I will take the ashes of my grandmother, mother, and father to their respective graves that are in place for them now.”

 Thank you so much Gabriela for sharing a piece of your life with us.

 I know I’m not alone in hoping that you are able to get the rest of your book written soon!
 German history is made up of stories like this.
 I believe that sharing them is a gift to those who come after us… a way of remembering who we really are.

-If you have a story you would like to share, please contact me at email@example.com.
+If you have a story you would like to share, please contact me at [email protected] I am happy to work with you on a guest post.
 Don’t worry about your writing skills… we can work together to tell your tale.